 Compulsory company liquidation can be ordered by court or a higher regulatory body in China that decides the company must be closed or revokes its business permits.
 The business can be forced to stop its activities, for example, if its business license is revoked by the Chinese Government.

 Shareholders have an important role in the decision to dissolve a company.
 They can decide to do so if the company suffers from great loss and any further continuation of its operations would bring the shareholders even greater losses.
 Individuals who own ten percent or more in the shares of a company can file for court dissolution if the special shareholder meeting fails to come to terms on this matter.
+Besides assisting you in the company liquidation, you are also welcome to get legal help from our lawyers in other matters.
+For instance; if you are interested in seeking information on getting a divorce in China, the services of our lawyers are at your disposal.
+Please consult with our lawyers for their expert services regarding asset distribution, and, child custody, etc.

 The liquidation procedure